 Design depends largely on constraints.

-For the design thinking process, that’s specially true: in order to think outside the box you need to first define the restrictions presented by the box.
+For the design thinking process, that’s especially true: in order to think outside the box, you need to first define the restrictions presented by the box.
 That’s the only way you can “force” yourself to be creative and disruptive enough to be successful.